 - Discussion:

--The purpose of this article is to interact with a number of Roman Catholic claims regarding Romans 3:28 and justification by faith alone.
-Following are a few excerpts from the author along with a critique of those assertions:
+-The purpose of this article is to answer a number of Roman Catholic claims regarding Romans 3:28 and justification by faith alone.
+The author resorts to the usual tactic of distinguishing between the meaning of works and works of the Law in Paul's letters.
+He even tries to make a distinction between the meaning of works in Paul and in James, which backfires in a way that is almost comical.
+Following are excerpts from the author along with a critique of those assertions:

-Notice how a distinction between works in James and works in Paul has to be invented in order to circumvent the implications that Romans 3:28 has on Roman Catholic theology concerning salvation.
+A distinction between the meaning of works in James and the meaning of works in Paul has been invented with no basis in fact or reality.
 The Apostle Paul undoubtedly had the Mosaic Law in mind when he wrote Romans.
 However, there is much more to it than customs such as circumcision.
 The Mosaic Law also had commandments to love God and love neighbor.
-Paul brings up the prohibition against coveting, which is a part of the Ten Commandments (Romans 7:7).
+For example, Paul brings up the prohibition against coveting, which is a part of the Ten Commandments (Romans 7:7).
 James would indeed have these kinds of works in view.
-Moreover, Roman Catholicism regards these aspects of the Law as being necessary for justification while rejecting other aspects such as circumcision and Sabbath observance.
+Moreover, Roman Catholicism regards these aspects of the Law as being necessary for justification before God, while rejecting other aspects such as circumcision and Sabbath observance.

 "A careful reading of Galatians will show that Paul is using works of the law to refer especially to the law of circumcision.
 He is so strong about this that he says in Galatians 5:2, “Now I, Paul, say to you that if you receive circumcision, Christ will be of no advantage to you.”
 Paul’s opponents in Galatia wanted to bring the Gentile Christians back into the Old Testament law.
 These are the works of the law that Paul is fighting against, and they have no place in our justification.
 Paul is saying in essence that Gentile Christians do not have to be circumcised and live like Jewish Christians in order to be saved."

-No reason has been given as to why we should limit Paul's focus to ceremonial and dietary laws when he speaks of "works of the law."
-His only point of emphasis when discussing the instance of justification before God in Romans and Galatians is faith.
-Hence, we see the reason for such passages being appealed to as evidence of justification by faith alone.
-Assume for the sake of argument that the Apostle Paul had the narrow focus of the Mosaic Law (not including good works in general) in mind when he mentions "works of the law."
+Paul's only point of emphasis when discussing the instance of justification before God in Romans and Galatians is faith.
+Hence, we see the reason for such contexts being appealed to as evidence for the doctrine of justification by faith alone.
+Assume for the sake of argument that the Apostle Paul had in mind the ceremonial and dietary aspects of the Mosaic Law as opposed to good works in general when he speaks of works of the law.
 The Roman Catholic Church would still stand condemned according to his teaching.
+Paul's larger point is that any works, whether moral or ceremonial, cannot justify a person before God.

 Very good analysis regarding the on-going struggle of Catholics to understand James' comments regarding works and salvation.
 In referencing Abraham and Rahab, James was merely stating that their "works" were a confirmation (evidence or fruit) of their profession of faith.
 This is true of every believer; there must be evidence in our behavior that substantiates our mere profession.
 Even the thief on the cross was able to manifest evidence of his salvation.
 The context of James 2 clearly shows that sending a hungry person away with well-wishes only instead of a meal is a contradiction of the Lord's teaching.